PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization

 Note that if we ignore the boundary of the image, the patchNR is translation invariant.
 That is, a translation of the image does not change the value of the regularizer.
 Now, we reconstruct our ground truth by finding a minimizer of the variational problem

 For the minimization, we use the Adam optimizer \cite{KB2015}.
 To speed up the numerical computations, we do not consider all overlapping patches in $x$, but choose randomly a subset of $N_p$ possibly overlapping patches in each iteration.
 Note that the resulting optimization problem is non-convex and therefore the choice of the initialization is important.
 In our experiments we initialize this optimization with a coarse reconstruction, i.e., a bicubic interpolation for superresolution or the filtered backprojection (FBP) for CT.

-\begin{remark}[Relation to EPLL] Our patchNR is closely related to the expected patch log likelihood (EPLL) prior proposed by Zoran and Weiss in \cite{ZW2011}.
+\begin{remark}[Relation to EPLL] Our patchNR is closely related to the expected patch log likelihood (EPLL) prior proposed by \cite{ZW2011}.
 Here, the authors use the prior defined as

 where $p$ is the probability density function of a GMM approximating the patch distribution of the image class of interest.
 However, GMMs have a limited expressiveness and can only hardly approximate complicated probability distributions induced by patches \cite{GW2000}.
 Further, the reconstruction process proposed in \cite{ZW2011} is computationally very costly even though a reduction of the computational effort was considered in several papers \cite{PDDN2019,STA2021}.
 Indeed, we will show in our numerical examples that the patchNR clearly outperforms the reconstructions from EPLL. \end{remark}